voolga/agentql-test-examples/examples/js-examples/submit-form/README.md

 ---
-title: Close a cookie dialog
+title: Submit form
-description: Close a site's dialog for rejecting/accepting cookies with AgentQL.
+description: Submit form with AgentQL.
 updated: 2025-03-05
 ---

-# Example script: close a cookie dialog with AgentQL
+# Example script: Automating form submission using AgentQL

-This example demonstrates how to use AgentQL close a site's dialog for rejecting/accepting cookies.
+This is an example of automating form submission on a website using AgentQL.

 ## Run the script